 - Remote monitoring: You will actually be able to see patient activity, rather than relying on the patients to tell you if they are complying with recommendations.

-- Local activity reporting: We will have a much deeper knowledge of how chronic diseases operate as we collect data through more advanced device recording capacity.
+- Local activity reporting: We will have a deeper knowledge of how chronic diseases operate as we collect data through a more advanced device recording capacity.

-- Objective reporting: It is not as necessary to rely on the patient when asking them what they are currently feeling when we are able to monitor and record data straight from the nervous system.
+- Objective reporting: It is unnecessary to rely on the patient when asking them what they currently feel when we can monitor and record data straight from the nervous system.

 Rise of patient-generated health data

 A core factor related to the proliferation of fog for IoT devices in healthcare is the increased volume of patient-generated health data (PGHD).
 Healthcare providers are always looking for new ideas to improve the way they process information.
 Primarily so they can get as much value as possible from their healthcare relationships.
 Also, to provide better treatments and increase their own efficiencies.
 Healthcare is uniquely challenging as a field because of the incredible security and compliance concerns.
-Beyond the major issues related to trying to create decision support within clinics that is as fast and safe as possible, now the connected device universe comes along and makes it even more complex of a project to handle the vast pool of health data.
+Beyond the major issues related to creating decision support within clinics that are as fast and safe as possible, the connected device universe comes along.
+It makes it even more complex of a project to handle the vast pool of health data.